carlmontanari/scrapli/docs/api_docs/driver/core/juniper_junos/sync_driver.md

         """
         JunosDriver Object

+        Please see `scrapli.driver.base.base_driver.Driver` for all "base driver" arguments!

+        # noqa: DAR101

         Args:
              privilege_levels: optional user provided privilege levels, if left None will default to scrapli standard privilege levels
             default_desired_privilege_level: string of name of default desired priv, this is the priv level that is generally used to disable paging/set terminal width and things